fospald/injectionMoldingFoam/README.md

 # injectionMoldingFoam

-A solver for OpenFOAM for the simulation of injection molding.
+A solver for OpenFOAM for the simulation of fiber reinforced injection molding.
 It is a modification of the interFoam solver distributed with OpenFOAM.
 The solver is not validated and generally not suitable for industrial use.

 ## Requirements